Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Mortgage preapproval is when a lender takes a look at your income, assets and three-bureau credit report.
-They use this information to determine how much you can afford in a home and the mortgage programs you qualify for.
+They use this information to determine the loan amount and mortgage programs for which you might qualify.

 Obtaining a preapproval is among the first steps you’ll take when shopping for a home.
-Home sellers want to feel confident that you’ll be able to secure financing and buy their home.
+Home sellers want to feel confident that you can secure financing and buy their home.
 Accompanying your offers with a fully validated preapproval letter can help build that confidence and give you an edge over other applicants in a competitive market.

-Only a preapproval will give you a true edge in the homebuying process, though a prequalification can still be useful in letting you know where you stand financially.
+Only a preapproval gives you a true edge in the homebuying process, though a prequalification can still be useful in showing you where you stand financially.
 Other factors to consider: